conan1.jpg

 What are the core attributes and what do they do?

-According to community research documented by Conan Fanatics, investing heavily in one attribute rather than spreading points thin is what sets a powerful exile apart from a mediocre one.
-Here's a breakdown of the main attributes and their primary functions.
+Committing heavily to one or two attributes rather than spreading points thin is what separates a powerful exile from a mediocre one.
+Here's what each attribute does and why it matters.

 Strength

-Strength governs your melee damage output with weapons that scale off this stat, including most heavy weapons like two-handed swords and maces.
-If you're planning a frontline fighter build, Strength is your primary investment.
-Higher thresholds unlock bonuses that increase your damage multiplier and add effects like knockback resistance.
+Strength drives your melee damage with weapons that scale off this stat, including most heavy weapons like two-handed swords and maces.
+If you're building a frontline fighter, Strength is your primary investment.
+Higher thresholds unlock damage multipliers and effects like knockback resistance that make you significantly harder to interrupt.

 Agility

-Agility controls damage for lighter, faster weapons and also affects your armor penetration with agility-based gear.
+Agility controls damage for lighter, faster weapons and affects your armor penetration with agility-based gear.
 Builds centered around daggers, bows, and light armor lean heavily into Agility.
-The stat also ties into your dodge roll effectiveness at certain thresholds, which matters a lot in boss fights where you need to move cleanly.
+The stat also improves your dodge roll effectiveness at certain thresholds, which becomes critical in boss fights where clean movement is the difference between surviving and eating dirt.

 Vitality

 Vitality increases your maximum health pool and improves your passive health regeneration rate.
-This is the stat every build needs at least some investment in.
-Pure damage builds that ignore Vitality tend to fall apart the moment they face anything that hits back hard.
-A common recommendation across the community is to treat Vitality as a secondary investment regardless of your primary build direction.
+Every build needs at least some investment here.
+Pure damage builds that ignore Vitality tend to collapse the moment they face anything that hits back hard.
+Treat Vitality as a secondary investment regardless of your primary build direction.

 Vitality and health pool stats